intel/llvm/sycl/doc/SYCLCompilerAndRuntimeDesign.md

 1. There are thousands of kernels defined and only small part of them is used at run-time.
 Having them all in one SPIR-V module significantly increases JIT time.
 2. Device code can be specialized for different devices.
-For example, kernels which are supposed to be executed only on CPU can contain standard C library calls like "malloc" unavaliable on GPU.
-This will cause JIT compilation failure on GPU even if this particular kernel is never called on GPU device.
+For example, kernels that are supposed to be executed only on FPGA can use extensions avaliable for FPGA only.
+This will cause JIT compilation failure on other devices even if this particular kernel is never called on them.

 To resolve these problems the compiler should be able to split a single module into smaller ones.
 The following features should be supported: